ondemandenv/odmd-contracts-base/.odmd/ONDEMANDENV_PLATFORM.md

 6) Deployment order and discovery
 - The platform deploys the enver’s stacks in the order returned by `getRevStackNames()`.
-- Prefer two stacks: app first, BDD second (e.g., `MyApp--mock`, `MyApp--mock-bdd`).
+- Prefer two stacks: app first, BDD second (e.g., `MyApp`, `MyApp-bdd`).
 - Discover produced values via `/odmd-share/...` or the `OdmdCrossRefConsumer.getSharedValue(...)` helper during synth.

 Checklist
 - Single `OdmdShareOut` per stack; pass multiple producers in one Map.
 - No constellation (dev/main/mock) names in IDs or resource names.
+Use stable IDs; enver selection is driven by revision (branch/tag) and platform mapping.
 - ContractsLib `aws-cdk-lib` version pinned and matched by all service repos.

 ## Service Architecture Structure